Splunk® Cloud Services

 Syntax: (SELECT | SELECT DISTINCT) <expression> [ AS <field> [,<expression> [AS <field>] ]... ]

-Description: Use the SELECT clause to retrieve specific fields and perform an aggregate function that specifies a field, such as max(delay).
-Use SELECT DISTINCT to retrieve unique combinations of the selected field values.
+Description: Use the SELECT clause to retrieve specific fields.
+In searches, you can also use SELECT to perform an aggregate function that specifies a field, such as max(delay).
+In searches, use SELECT DISTINCT to retrieve unique combinations of the selected field values.
 If multiple rows contain the same combination of field values, only one row is returned.

 • In the <expression>, you can specify a single field name or use the asterisk ( * ) wildcard to specify multiple fields, such as 'host*'.
 The syntax with the asterisk must be enclosed in single quotation marks.
 For information about when quotation marks are required, see Quotations in the SPL2 Search Manual.